What is an Average Export Obligation under EPCG?

 What is the average EPCG Scheme export obligation?

 An average export obligation refers to the average export performance of the same or similar products over the previous three licensing years.
 This Average export obligation is calculated by taking the average of three years prior to its issuance and will be included on the EPCG license.
+The future of ERP may involve integrating with trade compliance systems to simplify tracking and reporting for Average Export Obligation fulfillment.

 The Average Export Obligation requires that an exporter be able to keep track of the average turnover of similar goods or services during the last three financial years until the license is issued.
 The turnover should be maintained until the specific obligation is fulfilled.
+Things to do before investing in an Average Export Obligation (AEO) scheme include understanding your export capabilities and compliance requirements.

 The average export obligation’s purpose is to ensure that the average exceeds a specified limit.
 This obligation requires that the Directorate General of Foreign Trade, (DGFT), keep track of export performance in all preceding years.